dotnet/docs/docs/csharp/csharp-7.md

 Second, this method is returning the indices to the item in the matrix.
-That leads callers to write code that uses those indices to dereference into the matrix and modify a single element:
+That leads callers to write code that uses those indices to dereference the matrix and modify a single element:

 [!code-csharp[UpdateItemFromIndices](../../samples/snippets/csharp/new-in-7/new-in-7/program.cs#21_UpdateItemFromIndices "Update Item From Indices")]

-That you'd rather write is a methood that would return a *reference* to the element of the matrix that you want to change.
+You'd rather write a methood that returns a *reference* to the element of the matrix that you want to change.
 You could only accomplish this by using unsafe code and returning a pointer to an `int` in previous versions.

-Let's walk through a series of changes to demonstrate the ref local feature and show how to create a method that returns a reference to the internal storage.
+Let's walk through a series of changes to demonstrate the ref local feature and show how to create a method that returns a reference to internal storage.
 Along the way, you'll learn the rules of the ref return and ref local feature that protects you from accidentally mis-using it.